Coli-co/Restaurant_list/README.md

 ### Intrduction

-This is a web application about restaurant list, including features of adding, browsing, and deleting.
-Besides, you can also check each restaurant page to view more detail.
+This is web application about personal restaurant list, you can login in by local or Facebook to create, edit, view and delete your own restaurant list.

 ### Screenshot